DMorker99/GlobalElectronicsRetailer/README.md

 - Insight into customer contribution to overall margin.

 ## Use Cases
-Retail Managers: Track store performance and take corrective action.
+- Retail Managers: Track store performance and take corrective action.

-Marketing Teams: Identify customer trends and target high-value segments.
+- Marketing Teams: Identify customer trends and target high-value segments.

-Finance Teams: Analyze margin trends and optimize pricing strategies.
+- Finance Teams: Analyze margin trends and optimize pricing strategies.

-Executives: Gain a high-level overview of business health and growth opportunities.
+- Executives: Gain a high-level overview of business health and growth opportunities.

+## Next Steps
+- Predictive model for future sales and margin in python, helps with resource allocation planning within business

+- Create year on year sales trend analysis, 13 week rolling trend analysis and 4 week rolling trend analysis to identify stores that are in need of attention and assess how big the issue is